hdott/Avantos-Journey-Builder-React-Coding-Challenge/README.md

 To run the mock server, first open a terminal in frontendchallengeserver & run npm start

-TO run the application, in another terminal, open my-app & run npm start
+To run the application, in another terminal, open my-app & run npm start

 When prompted with